ivanearisty/oss-taapp/README.md

-Of course.
-Based on all the information, the project's structure, the professor's ideals, and the tooling you've set up, here is a comprehensive and professional `README.md` file.

-This new `README.md` is clean, consolidates all the necessary information, clarifies the setup and usage of the toolchain, and explains the architectural principles at play.

----

 # Python Application Template: A Component-Based Mail Client

 This repository serves as a professional-grade template for a modern Python project.
 It demonstrates a robust, component-based architecture by building the core components for an AI-powered email assistant that interacts with the Gmail API.